29 Aug Eco-Friendly Initiatives at Nambiti Plains

 Nature is our garden

-Forget manicured lawns and pruned rose bushes; our ‘garden’ is the surrounding indigenous bush, which attracts birds, bugs and animals right onto our doorsteps.
+Forget manicured lawns and pruned rose bushes; our ‘garden’ is eco proud by being the surrounding indigenous bush, which attracts birds, bugs and animals right onto our doorsteps.
 This indigenous flora requires very little maintenance, which means less energy and water is needed to keep it flourishing.

 Flavourful food with a conscience